Cubs fans go crazy after World Series win

 World Series 2016: Cubs vs. Indians

-Jake Arrieta of the Cubs throws a pitch during the fourth inning.
-He had a no hitter through five innings in Game 2.
+Jake Arrieta of the Cubs throws a pitch during the fourth inning of Game 2.
+He had a no hitter through five innings.

 World Series 2016: Cubs vs. Indians

-Anthony Rizzo of the Chicago Cubs celebrates scoring a run on an RBI single hit by Kyle Schwarber (not pictured) during the third inning in Game 2.
+Anthony Rizzo of the Cubs celebrates scoring a run on an RBI single hit by Kyle Schwarber (not pictured) during the third inning in Game 2.

 World Series 2016: Cubs vs. Indians